 Microsoft has been making a lot of improvements to the Mail app in Windows 10.
-It has gone from mediocre to very capable app, though some key features are still missing, and we are hoping these issues will be rectified in time for the July 29, 2015, official launch.
-In this post we will see is new features, how to create or add new email account, create signature, how to use it to send & receive email, etc.
+It has gone from mediocre to a very capable app.
+In this post we will see is new features, how to create or add a new email account, create a signature, how to use it to send & receive email, etc.

-The mail app is a stripped down version of the Outlook app found on the web and in Office.
+The mail app is a stripped-down version of the Outlook app found on the web and in the Office.
 It comes with all the essential features that users would need to check their mail and reply to a sender, so it should be okay for most users.
-But for those on the advanced side of the spectrum, they might need a lot more.
+But for those on the advanced side of the spectrum, might need a lot more.

 Launching the mail app for the first time doesn’t throw users right into their email.
 It comes up with a Get Started button, along with the option to choose your account.
 Once that is done, the user will be brought to the inbox and from there they can read the latest email.

 Let’s talk about how to use this decent enough Mail app.

 With the Windows 10 Mail app, users can add several mail accounts from other providers such as Google, Yahoo, iCloud, a second Outlook account and more via POP 3 or IMAP.

 Create or add new email account in Windows 10 Mail app

 If you are using Microsoft Account to sign in to your Windows 10 PC, the Mail app will automatically create your mail account.
 If you are using a Local Account, then you can create a new email account in the Windows 10 Mail App as follows: Open Mail app > Click on the Switch to Settings gear icon in the bottom left corner > Click on Accounts in the Settings panel which pops up from the right side.
 Now click on Add an account.